My Top 5 2020s Movies That Should Become Broadway Musicals

 Directed by Ryan Cooler

-Yes, it’s not officially classified as a musical, but Ryan Coogler’s modern masterpiece combining elements of Southern Gothic, the period drama, the gangster film, supernatural horror and musical elements already has the ingredients for it to be adapted into a Hamilton-like smash-hit for the Great White Way.
-Just imagine many of its song-and-dance moments like “Pale, Pale Moon,” “Travelin’,” “Pick Poor Robin Clean,” "Will Ye Go, Lassie Go?," and of course, the fan-favorite “Rocky Road to Dublin” and Academy Award-nominated “I Lied To You,” all being brought to life in an in-the-round setting like the Circle in the Square Theater.
+Yes, it’s not officially classified as a musical, but Ryan Coogler’s modern masterpiece—a daring fusion of Southern Gothic, period drama, gangster film, supernatural horror and clear musical moments—already contains the rich, theatrical ingredients needed for a Hamilton-like smash hit on the Great White Way.
+Picture its memorable song-and-dance moments—“Pale, Pale Moon,” “Travelin’,” “Pick Poor Robin Clean,” “Will Ye Go, Lassie Go?,” and, naturally, the fan-favorite “Rocky Road to Dublin” alongside the Academy Award–nominated “I Lied To You”—fully staged and amplified in an in-the-round environment like the Circle in the Square Theater, with choreography that leans into the story’s eerie, rhythmic heart and an immersive set that blurs reality and the supernatural.

 2 - Barbie (2023)